 EXW is the simplest and the most favorable term for the seller.
 The advantage for the seller is that they have to bear minimum responsibilities and costs.
 And that only up to the delivery of the goods to the buyer at his choicest place.

-While it looks most favorable to the seller, but the buyer may have its own advantages too.
-Since the buyer has the shipping responsibility, he or she gets better control over the whole process to ensure the safe delivery of the goods.
+While it looks most favorable to the seller, the buyer may have its own advantages too.
+Since the buyer has the shipping responsibility, they get better control over the whole process to ensure the safe delivery of the goods.
 For instance, the buyer can pick the transport they prefer.
 Also, it enables to better predict the shipping costs and the overall product cost.
-Secondly, the buyer may be able to better negotiate freight and insurance costs directly and do not depend upon the seller’s choice which may be costly.
+Secondly, the buyer may be able to better negotiate freight and insurance costs directly and do not depend upon the seller’s choice, which may be costly.

-Also, in the case of EXW, the buyer would have to find a freight forwarder, who can provide the door-to-door service, as well as help with clearing the custom processes.
+Also, in the case of EXW, the buyer would have to find a freight forwarder who can provide the door-to-door service and help with clearing the custom processes.

 EXW Ex Works is also not preferable because of custom rules in some countries.
 For instance, In the EU (European Union), a non-resident individual or corporation can not do the export declaration documents.
 So, a foreign buyer in the EU with an EXW contract could face a lot of challenges.
 In such instances, however, the buyer should go for FCA.
 In this, the seller has to transport the items to a certain location.